 This is just a very brief selection, but you can see that there is a large cross section of genres.
-Also consider that rights to films and TV shows change all the time, so it pays to check back in periodically and see if any films have been added on or taken away.
+Also consider that rights to films and TV shows change all the time, so it pays to check back in periodically to see if any films have been added or taken away.

-Is Amazon Prime worth it in New Zealand?
+Is Amazon Prime Video worth the money?